AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**Shrek**](https://mods.factorio.com/mod/shrek) 	*jerzygorski*

-He's back and he means business!
-This mod retextures your character as Shrek, and proves that he can do rocket science just like how he can rescue the princess!
-He mines with his fists and he has his own armor and weapon texture too, perfect for getting those pesky bugs out of your swamp planet!
+This mod retextures your character as Shrek, and shows that against all norms and expectations he can do rocket science, just like how he could rescue the princess!
+He mines with his fists and has his own armor and weapon texture too, perfect for getting those pesky bugs out of your swamp!

 *<video: shrek mining (not done> (not done)*